A Look At The Current Real Estate Market (Winter 2025)

 West

-The housing market is, of course, only one piece of an ever-changing economic landscape, and its contours depend on adjacent pieces — intertwined factors like inflation, the savings rate, and the risk of a recession.
+The housing market is, of course, only one piece of an ever-changing economic landscape, and its contours depend on adjacent pieces — intertwined factors like inflation and savings rate.

-Let’s take a look at these indicators to understand how they are shaping the current real estate market.
+Let’s look at these indicators to understand how they shape the current real estate market.

 Inflation